SoftwareAG/c8y-docs/content/web/application-configuration-bundle/application-options.md

 weight: 10
 ---

-The easiest option for customization are application options.
-They apply to any Web SDK application and use inheritance to allow applying same configurations to all your applications.
-One example configuration is `hideNavigator`, which is a simple flag that configures if the navigator should be shown on application start or not.
+The easiest option to customize your application are application options.
+They apply to any Web SDK application and use inheritance which allows you to apply the same configurations to all your applications.
+One example configuration is `hideNavigator`, which is a simple flag that configures if the navigator must be shown on application start or not.
 You can configure this in 4 ways:

 1. as a URL parameter